wp-plugins/job-manager-by-smartrecruiters/readme.txt

 == Description ==

-The easiest way to post jobs and manage applicants in a WordPress site.
+The easiest way to post jobs and manage candidates in a WordPress site.
-Connects with SmartRecruiters, the free Open SaaS recruiting software.
+Connects with SmartRecruiters Premium, your workspace to find and hire great people.

-Main functionalities include:
+Here's an overview of all the features:

 Job Listing